-What causes pelvic organ prolapse?
+Risk factors for pelvic organ prolapse

 Prolapse is caused by a number of factors which affect the support system of the vagina.

 The factors known to be related to pelvic organ prolapse are listed below with a short explanation why.